 What else will I find at the Project?

-In 2017, 1275 Minnesota will open Alta by chef Daniel Patterson.
-Additionally, the Project's Atrium offers bleacher seating and free wi-fi, welcome to public use.
+Inside 1275, visitors will also find Alta, a restaurant by Daniel Patterson.
+Additionally, the building's Atrium offers bleacher seating and free wi-fi, welcome to public use.

 WHAT ELSE WILL I FIND IN DOGPATCH?

 Our Visit page lists the wonderful art spaces, businesses and restaurants you can find in our neighborhood and the surrounding area.

 Is the space available for private party rentals?